alexisgrenon/airevisuelle/content/_index.en.md

 header:
   transparent: true
   dark: true
-slidertext: "Get a 50$ discount on our Orgreen collection in October"
+slidertext: "Get a 50$ discount on our Entourage of 7 collection in November"
 block2:
   titre: L'Aire Visuelle
   text: >-